 How to sell on Amazon US from Australia

-Amazon is the largest eCommerce marketplace in the United States, with almost 3x the monthly traffic as the next largest eCommerce marketplace, eBay.
+In 1994 in Bellevue, Washington, Jeff Bezos founded Amazon, US-based intercontinental tech business with a primary focus on eCommerce.
+The platform steadily established a global presence.
+Now, Amazon is the largest eCommerce marketplace in the US, with almost 3x the monthly traffic of the second-largest eCommerce marketplace, eBay.

-Amazon’s largest selling region is North America, so the benefit of breaking into the US market is the huge population you can reach.
-The North American market is almost 20x the size of the Australian market, so selling there gives your business exposure to a much larger customer base, which can help your business grow exponentially.
+Amazon’s largest-selling region is North America, so the benefit of breaking into the US market is the huge population you can reach.
+The North American eCommerce market is almost 20x the size of the Australian market, so selling globally gives your business more exposure to a much larger customer base, which can help your business grow exponentially.

 Here’s how to sell on Amazon US from Australia

-There is some basic information that you’ll need to gather first, prior to selling on Amazon US.
+There is some basic information that you’ll need to gather first before you can begin selling on Amazon US.

 Now that you’ve got the necessary information in place, it’s time to set up your Amazon store.